 A graph $G$ is said to be \emph{ordered} if its vertex set is linearly ordered.
-Let $G$ and $H$ be two ordered graphs with $V(G)=\{v_1<\cdots<v_m\}$ and $V(H)=\{w_1<\cdots<w_m\}$ for some integer $m\ge1$.
+Let $G$ and $H$ be two ordered graphs with vertex sets $V(G)=\{v_1,\ldots,v_m\}$ and $V(H)=\{w_1,\ldots, w_m\}$, and the respective linear orders $v_1<\cdots <v_m$ and $w_1<\cdots<w_m$, for some integer $m\ge1$.
 We say that $G$ and $H$ are \emph{order-isomorphic} if for all $1\le i<j\le m$, $v_iv_j\in E(G)$ if and only if $w_iw_j\in E(H)$.
 Note that every pair of order-isomorphic graphs is isomorphic, but not vice-versa.
 Also, if $G$ and $H$ are distinct graphs on the same linearly ordered vertex set $V$, then $G$ and $H$ are never order-isomorphic, and so all $2^{\binom{|V|}2}$ labeled graphs on $V$ are pairwise non-order-isomorphic.
-It shows that the notion of order-isomorphism make sense only for pairs of graphs on distinct vertex sets.
+It shows that the notion of order-isomorphism makes sense only for pairs of graphs on distinct vertex sets.

 One context in which order-isomorphism makes quite a difference is that of subgraph containment.
 If $G$ is an ordered graph, then any subgraph $G'$ of $G$ can be also treated as an ordered graph with the ordering of $V(G')$ inherited from the ordering of $V(G)$.
 Given two ordered graphs, (a ``large'' one) $G$ and (a ``small'' one) $H$, we say that a subgraph $G'\subset G$ is \emph{an ordered copy of $H$ in $G$} if $G'$ and $H$ are order-isomorphic.
 We will sometimes denote this fact by writing $G'\preceq G$.